-Too long development time, too many features - that can't work, can it?
-We take a look at the numbers and try a forecast.
+Too long development time, too many features - can that work?
+We tell you about money and crowdfunding at the Star Citizen developer.

 What is Star Citizen?

 Wing Commander creator Chris Roberts approached space game fans in 2012 with a Kickstarter campaign.
 He wanted to create a complete, living universe.
 Detailed spaceships, dogfights, FPS battles, professions and trade – it should be an adventure like no other before.
 Squadron 42 was also planned as a cinematic single-player campaign.
 The fans’ response was overwhelming: In the meantime, well over 200 million dollars have been collected.
 From completely accessible moons and planets to base building and player mimics via webcam on the face of the player character (Face over IP), the ambitions of the developers have risen steadily.
 The impressive progress on this journey can be seen in the Alpha of Star Citizen.